 The vibrancy and energy brought to UBC by the diverse groups of students from countries around the world certainly exceeded my wildest expectations.
-It is incredible to see students of the VSP interacting with one another, sharing their cultures and forming friendships in and out of class, taking advantage of their time on campus and enjoying it to the fullest as they contribute to our community in so many positive ways.
+It is incredible to see VSP students interacting with one another, sharing their cultures and forming friendships in and out of class, taking advantage of their time on campus and enjoying it to the fullest, as they contribute to our community in so many positive ways.

-What have you found has been an unexpected experience for VSP students?
+What is an unexpected outcome for VSP students?

-It is hard for me to speak on behalf of the thousands of VSP students who have come to UBC, but so many of my conversations with students end with their desire to return to Vancouver in the future.
-I think that many students enroll in the VSP expecting to leave UBC behind after four weeks, when the reality is that so many are taken in by their experience here to the point of tweaking future educational plans so that they may return some day in a more permanent capacity, for example in pursuit of graduate studies; I know of at least a few students who have done exactly that!
+So many of my conversations with students end with their desire to return to Vancouver.
+I think that many students enroll in VSP expecting to leave UBC behind after four weeks, when the reality is that so many are taken in by their experience here to the point of tweaking future educational plans so that they can return some day in a more permanent capacity – for example, in pursuit of graduate studies.
+I know of at least a few students who have done exactly that!

 How is studying at UBC different from studying at home?

-Studying at UBC gives VSP students a unique opportunity to expand their way of thinking through interaction with so many diverse personalities from B.C. and around the world.
-By getting to know professors, teaching assistants, and fellow students, one will quickly learn that the UBC community is full of different perspectives and backgrounds that together challenge even the most steadfast way of thinking.
-Studying at UBC truly challenges your views of the world in a positive way, which will allow you to continue to grow and improve as an intellect and a person.
+UBC gives VSP students a unique opportunity to expand their way of thinking through interaction with so many diverse personalities from BC and around the world.
+By getting to know professors, teaching assistants and fellow students, one will quickly learn that the UBC community is full of different perspectives and backgrounds that together challenge even the most steadfast way of thinking.

-The VSP Farewell celebration is one of the most amazing events that I have the pleasure of attending.
-For each and every student, and everyone at UBC involved in helping the program run, this event serves as a culmination of 4 weeks of hard work and friendships made.
-It is an incredible combination of joy (at having experienced UBC, learned so much, and made so many new friendships and memories) and sadness (at the experience having almost come to a close) that just holds so much raw emotion for everyone to behold.
+The VSP Farewell celebration is one of the most amazing events that I have had the pleasure of attending.
+For each and every student, and everyone at UBC involved in helping run the program, this event serves as a culmination of four weeks of hard work and newly formed friendships.
+It is an incredible combination of joy – at having experienced UBC, learned so much, and made so many new friendships and memories – and sadness – at the experience having almost come to a close – that just holds so much raw emotion for everyone to behold.

 What do you like about being a part of the UBC community?

 I gain great satisfaction in my role as an instructor, taking pride in helping move students towards their career goals through higher education.
-I cherish the UBC community for its ability to help inspire me towards this goal and provide opportunities for friendships and collaborations that will assist in my personal and professional growth, so that I may continue to find better ways to guide and mentor students.
+I cherish the UBC community for its ability to help inspire me towards this goal.
+I’m also grateful for opportunities for friendships and collaborations that will assist in my personal and professional growth, so that I can continue to find better ways of guiding and mentoring students.

 What do you enjoy doing in your spare time?